Communist society: Individuality, freedom and creativity

 Marx's concept of the "realm of freedom" goes hand-in-hand with his idea of the ending of the division of labor, which would not be required in a society with highly automated production and limited work roles.
 In a communist society, economic necessity and relations would cease to determine cultural and social relations.
-As scarcity is eliminated, alienated labor would cease and people would be free to pursue their individual goals.
+As scarcity is eliminated, alienated labor would cease, and people would be free to pursue their individual goals.
 Additionally, it is believed that the principle of "from each according to his ability, to each according to his needs" could be fulfilled due to scarcity being non-existent.

 Politics, law and governance

 Marx and Engels maintained that a communist society would have no need for the state as it exists in contemporary capitalist society.
 The capitalist state mainly exists to enforce hierarchical economic relations, to enforce the exclusive control of property, and to regulate capitalistic economic activities—all of which would be non-applicable to a communist system.

 Engels noted that in a socialist system the primary function of public institutions will shift from being about the creation of laws and the control of people into a technical role as an administrator of technical production processes, with a decrease in the scope of traditional politics as scientific administration overtakes the role of political decision-making.
 Communist society is characterized by democratic processes, not merely in the sense of electoral democracy, but in the broader sense of open and collaborative social and workplace environments.

-Marx never clearly specified whether or not he thought a communist society would be just; other thinkers have speculated that he thought communism would transcend justice and create society without conflicts, thus, without the needs for rules of justice.
+Marx never clearly specified whether or not he thought a communist society would be just; other thinkers have speculated that he thought communism would transcend justice and create a society without conflicts, thus, without the need for rules of justice.